JUNCTION-SPROUT/api/README.md

 # 🌱 To Use app

+‼️ Before use app, You need access to our onedrive, because we use excel to store data received from api.
+For this, you should use the account of the user who belongs to our tenant.
+Or, you can access our one drive with the access link.
+‼️ Essential Excel File that uploaded in onedrive
+- summary/GENERAL1.xlsx (be used to get summarize context)
+- /Query-Results-5.xlsx (be used to get channel of Teams)

 1. If you look at the top left, you can see our two main functions: **'Answer a Question'** and **'Summarize'.** Click each button to move the window!
 2. First, the **"Answer a Question"** window.
 The list on the left calls up the Teams channel you are currently accessing.
 When you click a channel, a QA bot that uses AI to analyze the channel history is launched.